lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 05:09 PM)_

-> I don’t know, but it’s cool and you have to see it!
+> I don't know, but it's cool and you have to see it!

 _Iris holds nothing behind her back._